Gael-Lejeune/opencve/DOCS.md

 # Encountred problems
 - When you want to upgrade the DB, you will sadly have to make clean and thus re-import the data.
 The "import-light" function may be optimized to make it even faster and thus help with this problem.
 - Setting up the SMTP server is tricky, the problem is that the "email_from" and "smtp_username" should be the same else it won't work.
-The logs didn't explain this and i had to do alot of testing to figure it out.
+The logs didn't explain this and I had to do alot of testing to figure it out.
-- Running the default present tests is still a challenge
 - Please use info() or logger.info() to debug or display logs as print() may not display correctly